dolittle-obsolete/Learning/Documentation/tutorial/setup.md

 * Process `Events` into a database
 * Create  `Queries` for `ReadModels`

-This tutorial expects you to have a basic understanding of .NET, C#, npm and the terminal.
+This tutorial expects you to have a basic understanding of .NET, C#, TypeScript, npm and the terminal.

-At the end you have an app that can manage bank users and their accounts.
+At the end you have an app that can manage bank users and tgeir accounts.

 This example based off of a [Banking sample.](https://github.com/dolittle-samples/Bank)